logosity/reservoir-sampling/README.md

 ## What it does

 - `reservoir.pl` - Implements reservoir sampling in Perl
+- `reservoir.py` - Implements reservoir sampling in Python
 - `analyze.py` - Plots the distribution and applies a chi-square test
 - `test.txt` - Test input (lines 1-100)

+Both implementations take a filename and iteration count as parameters.

 ## Setup